Borrowing Information

 How will I be notified & what do I need to do?

 Eligible borrowers will not receive a Library notification for a loan being automatically renewed (except seven days before the maximum renewal period is reached).
-It is important that you as a user, you must check your myLibrary account regularly for the most up-to-date information on your borrowing status.
+As a user, you must check your myLibrary account regularly for the most up-to-date information on your borrowing status.

 Non-UNSW members are not usually able to renew online.
 To renew items, please call the Library on 0434 369 043, or contact us via our Ask Us service.
 Please note, recalled items cannot be renewed.
 The Library requires you to return these instead.